quipucords/quipucords/docs/source/configure.rst

    - If you select to expose port 443, you would use the following option when you run the Docker command to start the server: ``-p 443:443``.
    - If you want to remap the port on your system, you would supply a new value for the port when you run the Docker command to start the server.
 The syntax of this option is  ``-p <host_port>:<container_port>``.
 For example, to remap the port to ``8443``, you would enter the following option in the command: ``-p 8443:443``.
 Additionally, Docker supplies an option to select a free port for all exposed ports by using the ``-P`` option; the port mapping is then available from the ``sudo docker ps`` command.

-2. Select values for the directory for SSH keys, the directory for the SQLlite database, and the directory for the log output.
+2. Select values for the directory for SSH keys, the directory for the database, and the directory for the log output.
 The most efficient way to configure these options is to create a home directory for the Quipucords server and then use that home directory for each of these three options.

    \a.
 Create the home directory.
 The following example command creates the home directory  ``~/quipucords``::